magao-x/handbook/handling/telescope_removal.rst

 -  Remove all cables

-   -  See detailed procedure for removing 2K DM cables
+   -  See detailed procedure for removing MEMS DM cables

 -  Electronics Rack